'livepatch' is a command to apply binary patches on

 that is, not stripped version.

-If stripped, 'livepatch
+If stripped, 'livepatch' can't know

 the symbol values of the target process.
 Note that the running process may